Simp-le/hfad_bits_and_pizzas/README.md

 # Description
 A demo application for working with Material Design.
+View binding is used to link a fragment and its layout.

 # Screenshots
 Main page (+ Toast when clicking on FAB):